 The Entrepreneurship Concentration requires selection from various courses.
 Read more about the entrepreneurship concentration.

 Faculty Advisors are available when undergraduate students are planning their concentrations and classes.
-The Advisors for the Entrepreneurship division are Professor Lakshmi Balachandra, Senior Lecturer Mary Gale and Professor Siddharth Vedula.
+The Advisors for the Entrepreneurship division are Professor Lakshmi Balachandra, and Senior Lecturer Mary Gale.

 The Entrepreneurship concentration focuses on the creation of social and economic value by developing core capabilities of idea generation, opportunity recognition, resource acquisition, and entrepreneurial management.
 Entrepreneurship students will learn to shape entrepreneurial opportunities and assess financial feasibility, while living an entrepreneurial experience.